 I think the single most important thing you can do is to educate yourself by reading everything you can about collecting points and miles.
 Forgive me for sounding like a school teacher – old habits die hard!
 But truthfully, blogs like Million Mile Secrets are invaluable in this hobby.

-For example, I often see advertisements for a 25,000 point sign-up bonus for the Chase Southwest Premier and Southwest Plus cards.
+For example, I often see advertisements for a 25,000 point sign-up bonus for the Chase Southwest Rapid Rewards® Premier Credit Card and Southwest Rapid Rewards® Plus Credit Card.
 If you didn’t read Million Mile Secrets, you might think that sounded like a great offer and sign right up.

 But folks who are educated in this hobby know that you can often earn a sign-up bonus of 50,000 points with the Chase Southwest cards.

 And I certainly would have never earned my Southwest Companion Pass were it not for reading about how to do it here.

 I also think it takes some education to get the points and miles you can actually use.

 For example, we often visit Walt Disney World and stay at Disney hotels, so points from the major hotel chains aren’t very helpful for those stays.
 I tend to look for credit cards with more flexible travel rewards, such as the Barclaycard Arrival Plus and Chase Sapphire Preferred cards.

 Basically, regularly reading blogs like Million Mile Secrets can help you learn how to get the best points and miles for the way you travel.
 Plus, they show you how to make the most of points and miles once you have them.

 Wow, I have been blessed with so many memorable travel experiences which make it really hard to choose!
 I’ve visited remote Greek islands, stayed in a cabin at the base of the Teton Range in Wyoming, explored the coast of Ireland on horseback, and lots more.